Jewels of Diana, Princess of Wales: Gold bangle

-In the Princess's jewellery collection she had a plain gold bangle which she wore to many semi to informal occasions such as walkabouts.
+In the princess's jewellery collection, she had a plain gold bangle which she wore to many semi to informal occasions such as walkabouts.
 Diana was seen wearing the bangle at European Horse Trials near Burghley House on 10 September 1989 among many other dates.
 She would regularly wear the bangle with her gold link bracelet.

 Amethyst and diamond bracelet

-While in Chicago in 1996, the Princess wore a double-row amethyst bracelet with an oval amethyst and diamond clasp.
-This was paired with a dress of the same rich purple color.
+While in Chicago in 1996, the princess wore a double-row amethyst bracelet with an oval amethyst and diamond clasp.
+This was paired with a dress of the same rich purple colour.

 Small gold charm bracelet

-This gold charm bracelet was a part of the Princess's jewellery collection for many years but as it was small it was not noticed by many people.
-This was worn by the Princess while attending a Pavarotti concert on 30 July 1991 as well as on many other occasions.
+This gold charm bracelet was a part of the princess's jewellery collection for many years but as it was small it was not noticed by many people.
+This was worn by the princess while attending a Pavarotti concert on 30 July 1991 as well as on many other occasions.

 Diamond and sapphire cluster link bracelet

-On 24 September 1996 the Princess of Wales attended a Charity Gala.
+On 24 September 1996 the princess of Wales attended a Charity Gala.
 While at this event, Diana was seen with a new diamond and sapphire bracelet (on her left wrist).
 Not much is known about the bracelet.
 Although the bracelet looks similar to the watch in the Saudi Arabian suite, it is not part of the Saudi Arabian suite as the watch strap from the Saudi Arabian suite had been turned into earrings and a choker.

 Gold link bracelet

-This small gold link bracelet was worn by the Princess for informal occasions and was regularly worn with her gold bangle.
-Among the many dates the Princess wore the pieces together was in Japan while touring a children's hospital on 12 November 1990.
+This small gold link bracelet was worn by the princess for informal occasions and was regularly worn with her gold bangle.
+Among the many dates the princess wore the pieces together was in Japan while touring a children's hospital on 12 November 1990.